 Annual weeds are not such a problem as the no dig method involves covering the ground with organic mulch which stops light getting to the weeds and slows regrowth.Electric Weed Burner

 Organic, well composted mulch feeds the soil, adds nutrients and helps retain moisture, thereby giving your vegetables a good healthy start.
-Even poor clay soil will produce healthy veg when implementing the no dig method.
+Even poor clay soil and other poor soil types will produce healthy veg if organic materials, composts, manure etc is included to revitalise the soil and when implementing the no dig method.

 With a good depth of compost, 6in, and few perennial weeds, no dig beds can be planted straight away and you will have crops in the first year.